concourse/concourse/.github/pull_request_template.md

 # How does it accomplish that?

 > What is the approach that you took to get to the end goal of this PR?
-> Succintly, what are the changes included in this PR?
+> Succinctly, what are the changes included in this PR?